openlattice/mechanic/README.md

 # mechanic
-Upgrade internal data models, tune operations, and perform integrity checks.
+Responsibl for upgrades, tuning, and integrity checks.